Skip to content

 Enter the following commands in the RSDKv2 decompilation repository directory:

-cmake -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE="%VCPKG_ROOT%/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_PREFIX_PATH="%VCPKG_ROOT%/installed/x64-windows-static/"
+cmake -B build --fresh -DCMAKE_TOOLCHAIN_FILE="%VCPKG_ROOT%/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_PREFIX_PATH="%VCPKG_ROOT%/installed/x64-windows-static/"

-cmake --build build --config release
+cmake --build build --parallel --config Release

-cmake -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE="%VCPKG_ROOT%/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x86-windows-static -DCMAKE_PREFIX_PATH="%VCPKG_ROOT%/installed/x86-windows-static/" -A Win32
+cmake -B build --fresh -DCMAKE_TOOLCHAIN_FILE="%VCPKG_ROOT%/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x86-windows-static -DCMAKE_PREFIX_PATH="%VCPKG_ROOT%/installed/x86-windows-static/" -A Win32

-cmake --build build --config release
+cmake --build build --parallel --config Release

 The resulting build will be located somewhere in build/ depending on your system.